yifso/nteract/docs/notes/other-group.md

 - /fixtures

 ## /connected-components
 This package contains React components for rendering navigation menus and modals in nteract applications.
-To see this package in action, you can view the source code for the [nteract-on-Jupyter](https://github.com/nteract/nteract/tree/master/applications/jupyter-extension) application.
+Find examples of the package in  the source code for the [nteract-on-Jupyter](https://github.com/nteract/nteract/tree/master/applications/jupyter-extension) application.

 ### Installation